b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Consummation.md

 > *… he had promised to give his victims “medicine to produce abortions, providing they should become pregnant.”*

-— *[Joseph Smith, John C. Bennett, and the Extradition Attempt, 1842](https://rsc.byu.edu/joseph-smith-prophet-seer/joseph-smith-john-c-bennett-extradition-attempt-1842)*, BYU Religious Studies Center
+— *[Joseph Smith, John C. Bennett, and the Extradition Attempt, 1842](https://rsc.byu.edu/joseph-smith-prophet-seer/joseph-smith-john-c-bennett-extradition-attempt-1842)*, BYU Religious Studies Center; see also *[Times and Seasons, 1 August 1842](https://www.josephsmithpapers.org/paper-summary/times-and-seasons-1-august-1842/8)*

 **I haven’t encountered any direct evidence** that Bennett did perform abortions, but for him to be so close to Joseph Smith and being willing to perform abortions for Joseph seems likely.
 The above quote is what I will call strong circumstantial evidence.